 Can I sign up for just one day of a two-day market?

 No, artisans have to sign up for the whole weekend.

-How much does it cost to join the Guild?
+How much does it cost to join National Capital Artisans?

-Joining the Guild costs $40 for a single person or $45 for a family.
+Joining NCA costs $40 for a single person membership or $45 for a family membership.

-It is one of the privileges of being a member.
-Other privileges include access to a credit card account, larger market spaces, fun meetings that include raffles and pot-luck dinners, and a say in the direction the Guild is taking.
-If you do your math accurately, you will also see that you can offset your membership fees by participating in only a few markets.
-Members also have responsibilities.
-They are expected to participate actively in the Guild and in the functioning of the market.
+and in the function of the markets.
 For example, some will tape the floor prior to the shows to delineate the various booth spaces.
 Others will be assigned to staff reception for an hour or two during the market.
-These tasks are assigned by the Market Coordinator and are an integral part of the success of a market.
+These tasks are assigned by the Market Coordinator and are an integral part of the success of each market running smoothly.

-How many spaces are there in each show?
+How many booth spaces are there in each show?

-Well... yes and no. Yes, anyone who makes hand-made crafts and artisans' pieces can participate in the shows once they are juried in.
-But there are also quotas on the numbers of crafters that make the same type of craft.
-For example, in a show that has 50 artisans, we would not accept that there be 10 woodworkers, or 15 jewelers.
-This would limit the success of each woodworker, and provide less of a varied experience for our visitors.
+For example, in a show that has 50 artisans, we would not accept there be 10 woodworkers or 15 jewelers.
+This would limit the success of each woodworker and jeweler, and provide less of a varied experience for our visitors.
 These caps are therefore applied to every show based on the number of artisans participating.
 The Market Coordinator has the final say on these quotas.
 The spaces to fill the quotas are, as always, first come first served.